DoctorNooNoo/Discord-Local-File-Audiobook-Streaming-Player/README.md

+Vibe Coded ASF #But hey! it towrks good :)

 Audiobook Controller

 A local Discord audiobook player with a GUI for controlling playback, jump positions, and viewing cover art.
 Works on Linux and Windows.